Today we tackle the nuances and what you need to know about getting your 2nd home insurance.

 Other Coverage You May Need to Purchase with your Home Insurance

-Flood, hurricane, earthquake is oftentimes not included in standard second home insurance.
+Floods, hurricanes, and earthquakes are oftentimes not included in standard second-home insurance.
 The need for flood insurance will depend on the location of your property.
 Talk to your agent before deciding to purchase this coverage.

 - Hidden Water Damage Insurance

 Damages did by hidden water leaks in walls, ceilings, or floors.
 Very seldom do people purchase this coverage because they are not aware that this exists.
 This is different from the water damage normally covered by home insurance.